Photo Credit: cailey hesse

 With four distinct seasons and a culture of active living, Terrace offers activities year-round for residents and visitors of all ages.
 Grab your fishing pole and drop a line in one of our many rivers or lakes.
-Or you’re your adrenalin surge with a day of incredible mountain biking on our new and challenging trails.
+Or get your adrenaline surge with a day of incredible mountain biking on our new and challenging trails.

 You’ll find some of the best winter activities here.
-Terrace is home to the hidden gem that is Shames Mountain, which can only be described as one of the best family oriented powder mountain in the province.
+Terrace is home to the hidden gem that is Shames Mountain, which can only be described as one of the best family-oriented powder mountains in the province.

 The Northwest is home to a rich history of First Nations culture that dates back to time immemorial.
 Many opportunities exist to uncover authentic First Nations experiences that are based on the traditional lifestyle.
 Visit the Tsimshian communities closest to Terrace – the Kitselas and Kitsumkalum.
 Take a day trip to visit the Haisla in Kitamaat Village or to the Nass Valley where the ancient Lava Beds and four Nisga’a villages are waiting to be discovered.

-While you’re here, make sure you stop in to our Visitor Centre located at the east entrance of the city.
-Our friendly and knowledgeable counsellors can help you plan your activities, provide local insight and share their favourite spots with you, and you may even find a unique keepsake at our gift shop to remind you of your time here.
+While you’re here, make sure you stop into our Visitor Centre located at the east entrance of the city.
+Our friendly and knowledgeable counselors can help you plan your activities, provide local insight and share their favourite spots with you, and you may even find a unique keepsake at our gift shop to remind you of your time here.